ton-community/tutorials/README.md

   MNEMONIC="unfold sugar water ..."
   ```

-  > The official mnemonic appears in Github repo secrets since it's also used in CI.
+  > The official mnemonic appears in GitHub repo secrets since it's also used in CI.
 This should be the 24 word mnemonic for a deployed testnet v4 wallet that contains at least 1 TON.
 - Run `./build.sh`
-- Resulting files will be created in the `docs/` directory, ready for Github Pages
+- Resulting files will be created in the `docs/` directory, ready for GitHub Pages

 ### Notice